Frequently Asked Questions on Middle East respiratory syndrome coronavirus (MERS‐CoV)

 No vaccine or specific treatment is currently available.
 Treatment is supportive and based on the patient’s clinical condition.

-Are health‐care workers at risk from MERS‐CoV?
+Are health care workers at risk from MERS‐CoV?

 Yes.
-Transmission of MERS-CoV has occurred in health‐care facilities in several countries, including from patients to health‐care providers.
-It is not always possible to identify patients with MERS‐CoV early or without testing because symptoms and other clinical features may be non‐specific.
+Transmission of MERS-CoV has occurred in health care facilities in several countries, including from patients to health care providers.
+It is not always possible to identify patients with MERS-CoV early or without testing because symptoms and other clinical features may be non-specific.

-For this reason, it is important that health‐care workers apply standard precautions consistently with all patients.
+For this reason, it is important that health care workers apply standard precautions consistently with all patients.

 Droplet precautions should be added to standard precautions when providing care to all patients with symptoms of acute respiratory infection.
 Contact precautions and eye protection should be added when caring for suspected or confirmed cases of MERS‐CoV infection.
 Airborne precautions should be applied when performing aerosol‐generating procedures.

-How is WHO responding to the MERS-CoV outbreak?
+How is WHO responding to MERS-CoV?

 The Director‐General has convened an Emergency Committee under the International Health Regulations (2005) to advise her as to whether this event constitutes a Public Health Emergency of International Concern (PHEIC) and on public health measures that should be taken.
-Up-to-date information on the deliberations of the Committee can be found here:
+Information on the deliberations of the Committee can be found here:

-What is WHO recommending?
+What does WHO recommend?